NathaliCo/GDL002-md-links/README.md

 ## CLI (Command Line Interface)

-1.-For start, access in the console to "\node_modules\md-Links\src" inside the directory in wich one you install mdLinks
+1.-For start, access in the console to "\node_modules\nathalis-md-Links\src" inside the directory in wich one you install mdLinks

 2.-
 >$ node